chrisenytc/botkit-starter-kit/docs/slack.md

 ## 2) Turn on your Botkit app

 Now that you've got your clientId and clientSecret, you can start your Botkit app.
-Assuming you are using the [Botkit Slack Starter Kit](https://github.com/chrisenytc/botkit-starter-kit), this can be done by passing the values in via the .env file:
+Assuming you are using the [Botkit Starter Kit](https://github.com/chrisenytc/botkit-starter-kit), this can be done by passing the values in via the .env file:

 ```